 Description: Overview of global relationships in agriculture and natural resources that affect Nebraska, the United States, and the world.
 Emphasis on gaining perspectives of the social, technological, economic, environmental, and political issues impacting the world food system.

-Prerequisites: Admission to the University Honors Program or permission
+Prerequisites: Admission to the University Honors Program.

 Description: Preparation for conducting an undergraduate project to be used for an Honors or undergraduate thesis.
 Students explore philosophical aspects of scientific inquiry, including history, the scientific method, and ethics in science.
 Topics such as individual approaches to research, the selection of projects, time commitments and sources of funding for scholarly work presented by University faculty.